Company Profile: Rokal

 Production of TT Scale (1:120) trains began around 1947 as a sideline to the main business.
 Rokal worked in joint venture with firms such as Zeuke, Zeuke & Wegworth, Berliner TT-Bahnen (now Tillig), and others, all located in (what was at the time) East Germany.

-Arnold's initial N Scale trains were fitted with crude C-shaped metal hooks that could not be uncoupled remotely, and they declined to use the hook-and-loop couplers that Lone Star was using.
+Arnold's initial N Scale trains were fitted with crude C-shaped metal hooks that could not be uncoupled remotely, and they declined to use the hook-and-loop couplers that Lone Star (and indeed much of the model industry) was using.
 Arnold approached Rokal and secured a license to use a version of their proprietary coupler design, which was somewhat different from what became known as the "Rapido coupler."

 Arnold's first several catalogs bore notice of the license agreement they had with Rokal: